 Horace Montgomery Jr. leads programs that support basic student needs at SFSU, including Gator Groceries, a pop-up pantry, and a campus farmers market.
 The first in his family to attend college, he earned his BA in Psychology from SFSU after transferring from Fresno City College.
 Throughout his career with Associated Students, he has helped launch large-scale student initiatives like Rhythms Music Festival and online voting platforms.
 Horace lives in San Francisco with his wife and two teenage sons, and together they are long-time volunteers with the SF-Marin Food Bank.

-Grace Park serves as Managing Counsel-Commercial at Tesla, supporting its global supply chain across its Battery, Energy, Automotive, and Logistics businesses.
-Previously, she was Senior Division Counsel at Corning Incorporated and led legal efforts in employee benefits and government affairs.
+Grace Park is Director and AGC at Sila, serving as lead counsel for the commercial and indirect procurement organizations.
+Prior to Sila, Grace was Managing Counsel for Tesla, Inc., supporting its global supply chain across its Battery, Energy, Automotive, and Logistics businesses.
+Prior to Tesla, she was Senior Division Counsel at Corning Incorporated and served as lead commercial counsel for the Corning Environmental Technologies division.
 Grace holds a BA from Virginia Tech, a JD from The Catholic University of America, and an LLM in Taxation from Georgetown University.
-She previously served eight years on the board of the Food Bank of the Southern Tier and continues that commitment through her work with the SF-Marin Food Bank.

 Beth Roy Jenkyn is a pro bono strategist focused on nonprofits and education.
 A former McKinsey consultant, she holds an AB in Sociology from Harvard and an MPP from the Kennedy School, where she also began PhD studies.
 She has worked with Tipping Point, Compass Family Services, the Randall Museum, and her daughters’ schools.
 Beth co-chaired Compass’s $30M Housing.
 Support.
 Hope. campaign and Burke’s Gives Back community program.
 She lives in Marin with her husband and two daughters and recently chaired the Belvedere Tennis Club’s GM search.
 She thrives on solving problems and strengthening communities.